subinbean/GPT-2022/README.md

 ## Tech Stack

-The stack used for this project is: for the frontend, Next.js, TailwindCSS, and React are used.
-For the backend, Flask is used along with the langchain library for AI-related logic.
-Finally, Pinecone is used as a vector database storing embeddings of documents.
+The stack used for this project is:

+-   Frontend (Typescipt): Next.js, TailwindCSS, and React
+-   Backend (Python): Flask, Langchain
+-   Database: Pinecone as vector database for document embeddings

 ## Points of improvement (todo)